marcopaganini/sock/README.md

 Times change, and so do compilers and systems.
 If you manage to patch a problem in this program, send me a pull request and I will incorporate it back into the repository.
 I recommend using GNU indent to reformat your sources before opening the pull request.
-The exact indent invocation used for this program
+The recommended indent invocation is:
-was:

 ```
 indent --no-tabs --tab-size4 --indent-level4 --braces-on-if-line \